DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 Helpdesk: [researchdata@hjelp.uit.no](mailto:researchdata@hjelp.uit.no)

 Currently, we have only included the project partners in the list.
-For other organisations, see the [RDMkit Norway resource page](https://rdmkit.elixir-europe.org/no_resources).
+For other organisations, find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).

 ## Disciplinary support services